What is Localization? All you Need to Know

 Website localization is the process of adapting a website to a locale; plain and simple.

-Localizing websites with tools like Transifex Live has both its advantages and disadvantages.
+Localizing websites with tools like Transifex Live has both advantages and disadvantages.
 For example, while you are getting a lot more visual context and you don’t have to bother with files, you are also not able to interact with most of our tools while using the plugin.

 If you want to learn more about TX Live or TX Native, feel free to refer to the links above or at the bottom sections of the blogpost.